From classical theta functions to topological quantum field theory: Introduction

-Section 9 shows how to associate to the discrete Fourier transform a 4-dimensional manifold.
-This will explain why the cocycle of the Hermite-Jacobi action is related to that governing the non-additivity of the signature of 4-dimensional manifolds \cite{wall}.
-Section 10 should be taken as a conclusion; it brings everything to the context of Chern-Simons theory.
+Section~8 shows how to associate to the discrete Fourier transform a 4-dimensional manifold, and explains why the cocycle of the Hermite-Jacobi action is related to that governing the non-additivity of the signature of 4-manifolds \cite{wall}.
+Section~9 should be taken as a conclusion; it puts everything in the context of Chern-Simons theory.